carlsmith/coffeeshop/docs/output.md

 ## Function: `clear`

 The `clear` function clears the board.
 It destroys everything on there.
+It also returns the board as a jQuery object.
+Just use <kbd>Meta.Esc</kbd> in the shell or editor.

 ## Function: `print`